Gallo, Rizzo excited to join Yankees for playoff drive

 “Kind of slim pickings around here, for the right reasons,” Rizzo said.

-At the trade deadline Friday, the Yankees also obtained left-hander Andrew Heaney and cash from the Los Angeles Angels for minor league right-handers Janson Junk and Elvis Peguero.
+At the trade deadline Friday, the Yankees also obtained left-hander Andrew Heaney from the Los Angeles Angels for minor league right-handers Janson Junk and Elvis Peguero.
+Los Angeles will send the Yankees $500,000 on Sept.
+15, offsetting part of the $2,322,581 remaining in Heaney’s $6.75 million salary.

 An eight-year major league veteran, Heaney was 6-7 with a 5.27 ERA in 18 starts for the Angels this season.